moonbitlang/moonbit-textbook/docs/04-tuples-structs-enums.md

 }
 ```

-In this example, the branch `Cons(0, _)` matches lists starting with 0 with the literal number 0.
+In this example, the branch `Cons(0, _)` matches lists starting with `0`.
 The branch `Cons(_, tl)` matches other lists, while binding the sublist to the identifier `tl` for further processing.
 The head of the current list is discarded by the wildcard.

 Pattern matching for tuples and structures is just like for constructions.